 Much like a hashtag giveaway, reviews offer a valuable channel to promote your business through word-of-mouth marketing.
 The power of positive reviews is indisputable.
 In fact, 91% of consumers say that positive reviews make them more likely to use a business.

 Building up your reputation through reviews has other benefits as well.
 Whereas hashtagged posts typically live on a social media channel, you can promote reviews anywhere.
 Add quotes from reviews to a website, landing page, ads, promotional videos, or anywhere your promote your business.
-Reviews can even be grouped together and displayed in a gallery for additional impact.Build your Own Review Gallery
+Reviews can even be grouped together and displayed in a gallery for additional impact.View and Create Your Own Review Gallery